Why Motorized Horizontal Blinds Will Dominate the U.S. Automated Shading Market

 The ease with which wand-operated blinds can be retrofitted for motorized operation is especially significant for the U.S. market.

-Given the cost-effectiveness of horizontal blinds and the enormous installed base, it’s no wonder that sales of retrofit automation products for wand-operated blinds are starting to take off.
+Given the cost-effectiveness of horizontal blinds and this enormous installed base, it’s no wonder that sales of retrofit automation products for wand-operated blinds are starting to take off.

 References